glory-kasongo-03/Doctor_appointment_booking_system/Test and Use Case Document.md

 3. The system updates the schedule.

 ### Alternative Flows
-- **Conflicting Changes**: If availability conflicts with existing bookings, the system alerts the doctor.
+- **Conflicting Changes**: The system alerts the doctor if availability conflicts with existing bookings.

 ## 6. View & Approve Appointments

 ### Description
-Doctors can review and confirm appointment requests.
+The doctor reviews and confirms appointment requests.

 ### Actor
 Doctor